akorunska/x.teams/w00/README.md

 ## Setup instructions
 * Clone the repository
 * Create virtualenv with python3 and activate it
-* Intall all project dependencies, using
+* Install all project dependencies, using
 ```
 pip install -r requirements.txt
 ```
+* Now enter the pitcoin directory.
+It contains some scripts that should be launched before you begin exploring pitcoin.
 * In the separate terminal tab launch api.py with the command (this process should run all the time as you work with your pitcoin node)
 ```